 Most policies will cover your garage, but you might find a limit on the size of that cover.
 And if your garage isn't properly secured, it will present a security risk that will make your cover more expensive.
 In this guide, we'll explain how to get the right cover at a decent price, and help you work out if you need a separate policy altogether for your garage.

 Do I need separate garage insurance?

-If you have building and contents insurance, your garage (if it’s within the boundaries of your property) will most likely be covered in your standard home insurance policy.
+If you have buildings and contents insurance, your garage (if it's within the boundaries of your property) will most likely be covered.
 If your garage is not on your property it will not be covered under your policy, although you should contact your insurer to find out if you can add it on to your policy for an additional cost.
 If you keep your car in your garage this will be protected by your car insurance, not your home insurance.

 Building insurance will ensure the physical structure of your garage is included in the policy.
 The policy should cover theft, fire and natural disasters such as earthquakes.

 Contents insurance will make sure the contents within your garage are covered under similar circumstances as building insurance (fire, theft and natural disasters).
 It’s important that everything within your garage is carefully and securely stored to ensure you do not invalidate your policy - a nasty surprise you don’t want to find out when trying to make a claim.